jjab2020/ExportXLSXColdfusion/README.md

 # ExportXLSXColdfusion

-Export QUERY to xlsx file using cfscript and cfml
+Export QUERY to xlsx file using cfscript and cfm